cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/03-scaling-in-kubernetes.md

 NAME                                    READY     STATUS    RESTARTS   AGE dep-account-b78dfd57d-cpjp7             1/1       Running   0          36m
 dep-account-b78dfd57d-dbt9d             1/1       Running   0          18h
-dep-account-b78dfd57d-jntzx             1/1       Running   0          36m
-dep-account-b78dfd57d-p49xg             1/1       Running   0          36m
-dep-account-b78dfd57d-p4rvh             1/1       Running   0          36m
 dep-cost-5dcd9b5c7f-kppcj        1/1       Running   0          23h
 dep-cost-5dcd9b5c7f-lv5tw        1/1       Running   0          8m
+dep-cost-5dcd9b5c7f-kaccj        1/1       Running   0          21h
+dep-cost-5dcd9b5c7f-de5tw        1/1       Running   0          12m
+dep-cost-5dcd9b5c7f-werft        1/1       Running   0          13h
+dep-cost-5dcd9b5c7f-ppiuo        1/1       Running   0          19m
+dep-cost-5dcd9b5c7f-yuabj        1/1       Running   0          20h
+dep-cost-5dcd9b5c7f-sinae        1/1       Running   0          11m
 dep-provider-6c897669cb-fzzsc           1/1       Running   0          23h
 dep-provider-6c897669cb-jfjbz           1/1       Running   0          7m
 dep-provider-6c897669cb-lcbbg           1/1       Running   0          7m
+dep-provider-6c897669cb-cdfgy           1/1       Running   0          9m

 ```

 4. A ReplicaSet is a Kubernetes object whose purpose is to maintain a stable set of replicated Pods running at any given time.
+Kubernetes should have craeted 2 replicasets for the pods running the account service, 8 for the cost service and 4 for the provider.
 To view the ReplicaSets and the number of replicas that were created after scaling run:
 ```
 kubectl get replicasets
 ```
 ```
-NAME                              DESIRED   CURRENT   READY     AGE dep-account-b78dfd57d             5         5         5         18h
+NAME                              DESIRED   CURRENT   READY     AGE dep-account-b78dfd57d             2         2         2         18h
-dep-cost-5dcd9b5c7f        2         2         2         23h
+dep-cost-5dcd9b5c7f               8         8         8         23h
-dep-provider-6c897669cb           3         3         3         23h
+dep-provider-6c897669cb           4         4         4         23h
 ```

-5. Now let's go back to the browser and see the updates in the Kubernetes dashboard.
-Click "Kubernetes Dashboard" button on your cluster page.

-Note the number of pods currently running for each of the services.
+5. Now let's go back to the browser and verify the number of pods that were created by navigating once again to the Kubernetes dashboard.
+Click "Kubernetes Dashboard" button on your IBM Cloud Kubernetes cluster page as before.
+This action would launch the Kubernetes dashboard.
+Navigate to the Workloads tab on the dashboard.
+Notice the number of pods currently running for each of the services.
 You can see the status of all of the pods running (green checkmarks).
-There are now 10 instances of the app running in this deployment.
+There are now 14 instances of the app running in this deployment.

 ![](./images/kube-cluster-dashboard-workloads-view.png)